Middle school student are very much aware of what we call the “butting order.” We all have our own

 Middle and high school students are very sensitive to what their peers think of them, so much so that their concerns can interfere with their studies.
 As early as fifth grade, students begin to sort themselves out and find their place in the school “butting order.”
 The goal in their minds is to quickly get as high on the scale as they can because, once it’s fixed, it may not change much over the course of a school year.
 Have you ever heard about that student who “tried and tried to make friends,” but couldn’t?
 That’s the perverse power of the butting order.
 Although I don’t think this characterizes our school, I do not think New Covenant kids magically escape this problem.

-Further into his talks, Brian referred to Jeremiah 9:23-24 which states: “Let not the wise man glory in his wisdom, let not the mighty man glory in his might, nor let the rich man glory in his riches; but let him who glories glory in this, that he understands and knows Me.”
-An easy way, he says, for us to remember this is not to glory in the brains-body-bank factor (wisdom, might, and riches).
+Jeremiah 9:23-24 says, “Let not the wise man glory in his wisdom, let not the mighty man glory in his might, nor let the rich man glory in his riches; but let him who glories glory in this, that he understands and knows Me.”
+An easy way for us to remember this is not to glory in the brains-body-bank factor (wisdom, might, and riches).

 High academic achievement is valued by parents and is often worn as a badge of honor.
 When the math tests are handed back, and the student who got a 98 leans over to his neighbor that he knows scored much lower, and says, “Hey, how’d you do?” the butting order might be at work.
 The expected reply is “Terrible, what about you?” which in turn serves up the opportunity to brag about brain power and secure one’s spot in the “brains” butting order.
 I’m not kidding.
 It’s subtle, but real.